sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 double.prototype // {}
 ```

 We all know what a function is right?
-We can declare it then invoke it with parentheses `()`.
+We can declare it, then invoke it with parentheses `()`.
 But looking at the code above, we can also read or create properties on it, exactly like we can do with objects.
 So my conclusion here is that functions in JavaScript are not *just* functions, they are sort of a "function & object combination".
-Basically **every** function can be invoked and treated like an object.
+Basically **every** function can be invoked **AND** can be treated like an object.

 ##### The prototype property

 It turns out, that all functions (with the exception of [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Use_of_prototype_property)) have a `.prototype` property on them.

-Yeah here is the warning again:
+Yeah, here is the warning again:
 >Not `__proto__` or `[[Prototype]]`, but `prototype`.

 Now lets get back to the **new operator**.